idaholab/fenix/doc/content/getting_started/installation.md

 conda activate moose
 ```

-Then navigate to the FENIX clone directory and download the MOOSE and TMAP8 submodules:
+Then navigate to the FENIX clone directory and download the MOOSE, TMAP8, and Cardinal submodules:

 ```bash
 cd ~/projects/FENIX